Nong Khiaw - The Complete Guide

 Difficulty: Medium.
 The walk is steep in places, but not overly long or extreme in any way.
 Along the trail there are benches, swings and places to rest, and in the areas where there is a need to scramble, there are always ropes to help you.

-When at the top, be very careful as the viewpoint platform is still under construction and, as with much of Laos, there are very few safety features e.g. rails etc.
+When at the top, be very careful as the viewing platform juts out of the side of the cliff.
+As with much of Laos, there are very few safety features e.g. rails etc.

 We’ve said it before, and we’ll say it again, bring lots of water!

-Pha Noi and Pha Kao Trail and Viewpoint - Map Link
+Pha Kao and Pha Noi Trail and Viewpoint

-(approximate location of entrance to ticket office as no Google listing)
+(approximate location of the entrance to the ticket office as there is no official Google listing - just follow the dirt road past Neiy Coffee & Restaurant)

 Okay this is it, this is the big one.
-The Pha Noi and Pha Kao Trail and Viewpoint was the hardest and longest hike we did in Nong Khiaw.
-Don’t believe the Google reviews saying they go up there in an hour.
+The Pha Kao and Pha Noi Trail and Viewpoint was the hardest and longest hike we did in Nong Khiaw and in fact the whole of our multiple trips to Laos!
+Don’t believe the Google reviews saying that they go up there in an hour.
 As far as we could tell, this would only be possible with rocket powered shoes or by sprinting up a mountain!

 The entrance to the trail is off of the right hand side of the main road, on the southern side of the bridge.
 A large sign shepherds you in, as you head down between the houses.
-Tickets are brought from an old lady in a small wooden hut, these again cost 20,000 kip per ticket (£0.96 or $1.18).
+Tickets are brought from an old lady in a small wooden hut, with each ticket costing 50,000 kip.

 Once tickets are brought, you head off across a bamboo bridge, through a small farm and into a beautiful forest.
 The trail starts off deceptively flat, as you follow the path through the woodland.
 This did not last.